rcs-si/module_check/README.md

-# module_env_check
+# module_check
-Given an SCC module file name, check if the listed environment variables are defined and if their definition is valid.
+Given an SCC module file name, check it for possible problems.

+## Possible problems
+1. Environment variable is listed in "module show" output but is not defined
+2. Environment variable is defined, but incorrectly
+3. Directories or files are world-writable
+4. Directories of files that should be accessible to a user are not readable or executable

 ## Usage
 ```
-module_env_check --help
+module_check --help
 # module_env_check <module_name[/version]>
 ```

 For example:
 ```
-module_env_check bedtools/2.30.0
+module_check bedtools/2.30.0
 ```